Phoebe in Wonderland: Plot

 Phoebe is falsely accused by bullies of murdering the class pet, "Carlita", a gerbil, and she spits at them.
 Meanwhile, Jamie, who won the female part of the Red Queen, has his costume vandalized with a homophobic slur spray-painted on it ("fagot [ sic ]"), and Phoebe holds his hand in a supportive gesture.
-Hillary meets Miss Dodger for the first time, and is stunned when the teacher claims that Phoebe exhibits no inappropriate behaviors or patterns during the play rehearsals.
+Hillary meets Miss Dodger for the first time and is stunned when the teacher claims that Phoebe exhibits no inappropriate behaviors or patterns during the play rehearsals.
 At the same time, she feels envious that Phoebe gets along better with a teacher than with her own mother.
 Seeming to reconcile with Olivia at home, both daughters cheerfully run around the house and play together, failing to notice how stressed Peter is by Phoebe's latent mental problems.
-The girls repeatedly shout that they "want babies!" (a new younger sibling to play with), and Peter quips that he couldn't handle another child if it turned out like Phoebe, hurting her feelings.
+The girls repeatedly shout that they "want babies!" (a new younger sibling to play with), and Peter quips that their mother couldn't handle another child if it turned out like Phoebe, hurting Phoebe's feelings.

 Although Phoebe is put back into the play, her challenges continue as she is driven to behaviour she doesn't understand.
 She talks with Miss Dodger about her behaviour, and Miss Dodger suggests that as she grows older, she'll one day learn to admire herself for who she is rather than who the world wants her to be.
 After seeing her imaginary friend Alice again, Phoebe breaks her wrist jumping off the catwalk onto the stage, and Miss Dodger is fired when the principal suspects that she may have prompted Phoebe's act.
 Feeling betrayed by Miss Dodger's absence, Phoebe's fellow actors descend into chaos, smashing the sets they built, but Phoebe alone clings to a sense of purpose.
 She urges her classmates to continue their rehearsals on their own.
-Hillary, who has resisted efforts to label Phoebe, tells Phoebe that she has Tourette syndrome, and Phoebe helps her classmates understand her by explaining her condition to them.
+Hillary, who has resisted efforts to label Phoebe, reveals to Phoebe that she has Tourette syndrome, and Phoebe helps her classmates understand Hillary by explaining her condition to them.